 Immediately the reeds touched the serpent, St. Murrough made the Sign of The Cross and called upon God to change the rods to steel.
 This God did and the serpent was clamped in an iron cage from which he was unable to escape.

-The serpent then asked one favour, that he would be allowed to look upon the Ciannact from his watery prison.
+The serpent then asked one favor, that he would be allowed to look upon the Ciannact from his watery prison.
 St. Murrough relented and this he allowed.
 The Ciannacht is the area from Banagher and the Sperrins to the shores of Lough Foyle.